Ciprian-Popescu-03/OrdersManagement/README.md

-﻿# OrdersManagement
 # Orders Management App 📦

-Welcome to the **Orders Management App**, a desktop application developed with **Java**.
+Welcome to the **Orders Management App**, a desktop application developed with **Java Swing**.
 Its purpose is to manage client orders for a warehouse, including product, client, and order management, with all data stored in a **relational database**.

 ---

 # Description 📖

-The application is designed using a **layered architecture** and allows users to:
+The application is designed using a **layered architecture** and provides a **main GUI window** where users can:

-* **Manage Clients**: Add, edit, delete, and view all clients in a table (JTable).
+* **Manage Products**: Open the product management window to add, edit, delete, and view products.
-* **Manage Products**: Add, edit, delete, and view all products in a table (JTable).
+* **Manage Clients**: Open the client management window to add, edit, delete, and view clients.
-* **Process Orders**: Create orders by selecting products and clients, specify quantities, and automatically update stock.
+* **Manage Orders**: Open the order management window to create orders, select products and clients, specify quantities, and automatically update stock.
 Under-stock messages are displayed when quantities are insufficient.
 * **Generate Bills**: Automatically generate an immutable **Bill** for each order and store it in the Log table.
 * **Reflection-Based Table Handling**: Dynamically generate table headers and populate table data using reflection.